-The Activist Skills Training Series was created to help individuals prepare and take action on issues in the public interest.
-Training is provided by community members on a variety of topics, from consensus decision-making to publicity and promotions.
+This activist skills development series helps students and community members prepare to take effective action on issues in the public interest.
+Training is provided by community members on a variety of topics, from consensus decision-making to publicity and promotions and much more.